 The ability to clearly name your solution and convince people that it is feasible will help you greatly in recruiting supporters to your campaign.
 For example, sometimes students say that they are really angry about patriarchy, but a clear winnable solution to patriarchy is hard to name.
-Instead, if we identify sexual violence is a problem on campus, then we can identify solutions such as demanding improvements to the sexual assault policy on campus, or requiring consent training for all incoming students.
+Instead, if we identify housing insecurity for young families in school as a problem, then we can identify solutions such as demanding improvements to campus housing policy, or working towards a housing collective near school that includes childcare and other supports.